MySmile/mysmile/docs/source/Technical Specifications/Content/Preferences.rst

    * - Max number of inner pages [#f2]_
      - 3
-     - Number of pages that can be shown under main menu when user follow links inside page.
+     - Number of pages that can be shown under main menu when users follow links inside page.

    * - Google Analytic code
      - 000000